tasmota/docs/docs/TFL.md

 The processed data is historically typically in the floating point format, but for weak devices like MCU's it is a very common thing to shrink the 4 bytes of a *float32* to 1 byte of an *int8* by quantization.
 This happens on various places and will lead to a loss of precision, but is very often nearly on par in the final result.

-### Design considerations for Tasmota
+## Design Considerations for Tasmota

 The understandable way to optimize machine learning applications for MCU's is to build and later flash one monolithic firmware, where everything has to be done at/before compile time.
 This makes sense and is fundamentally the only way to quench out every little bit of performance and memory optimization.

-Nonetheless for Tasmota we do not really want to build one-trick-pony firmwares and the idea is to be able to run all kinds of Tensorflow applications with one firmware, that has enough generic capabilities to dynamically load models and extra code at runtime.
+Nonetheless for Tasmota we do not really want to build one-trick-pony firmwares and the idea is to be able to run all kinds of TensorFlow applications with one firmware, that has enough generic capabilities to dynamically load models and extra code at runtime.
 On the other hand we can optimize the program flow for the ESP chips and Free-RTOS.
 The API shall be quite slim with as few boilerplate code as possible, but can be extended as needed and use Berry to add additional logic in the first place.

 !!! tip "Accelerate your development workflow for machine learning"